melvyniandrag/JavaFall2019ClassRepo/Lectures/Week06_FileIO_Exceptions_TextEncodings/Readme.md

 See, when ASCII came out, this was many years ago.
 40, 50 years ago ( I'm not sure when the standard was adopted, there is alot of history here ) computers and the related technology were being developed in the USA and in the UK.
 You see this heritage today because all of the programming languages, all of the Linux command line tools, all of the system calls in various operating systems - they are all in English!
 That's because all of the original system design and everything was done in English speaking countries, and now English has also taken over math and science, beating out competing languages like French, Russian and German.
 So for a long time there was no reason to really think about an alternative to ASCII.

 But in the 80s and 90s and the PC was developed, international customers started buying and using computers - computers stopped being huge machines that only University and Government labs could afford.
 And so it became evident that ASCII wasn't enough.
 Customers in Spain needed a way to represent '~n' in text files.
 Germans needed a way to type 'B/ss' on their computers.
 In Russia, the people needed a way to type their cyrillic letters like 'f/cyrillic f' etc. And so a bunch of alternative encodings sprung into existence.
 Remember that ASCII used only 7 bits!
-So that left an additionaly 128 characters that could be represented by turning on the first bit in the octet.
+So that left an additionaly 128 characters that could be represented by turning on the first bit in the octet. ve

-How many letters are there in Cyrrillic?
+How many letters are there in Cyrrillic? ve
 How many chinese characters are there?

 How many Japanese characters are there?